 I finally settled on baking a Chunky Chocolate Cake, Vanilla Tutti Frutti Cake, Cardamom Cake, Butter Cookies and Chocolate Cookies.
 Since I wanted to have enough time to bake 3 cakes and a few batches of cookies, I decided to start baking over the weekend.
 Enough time, I thought; after all, the fair was on Monday.

-Saturday rolled in bright and clear, my mood upbeat as I went about stocking the butters and flours and flavours.
+Saturday rolled in bright and clear, my mood upbeat as I went about stocking ingredients.
 Recipes were typed out and print outs in big fonts set aside.
-Maa put together the essentials needed for the stall – tissues, napkins, knifes, stands, et all, I’ll share a list later – while I entered the kitchen on Sunday morning, my baking apron tied tight.
+Maa put together the essentials needed for the stall – tissues, napkins, knives, stands, et all, I’ll share a list later – while I entered the kitchen on Sunday morning, my baking apron tied tight.

 Disheartened and confidence draining out of my body, Monday arrived too soon for comfort.
 I remember rolling out of bed with a heavy heart, regretting my decision to set up a stall.
 “What if I ruin the cakes?
 What if no one buys anything?
 What if they don’t taste well?” went the ‘ifs’ and ‘buts’ through my head, raising my anxiety to dangerous levels.
 With a friend about to pop in to click photographs of the baking process, my tension escalated to a point where I nearly lost my composure.
 Ready to surrender to the darkness of anxiety and forsake the world, I was about to storm into my room when Maa reminded me: “A promise is a promise, you have to deliver and you are capable.”